agentbryce2025/calorie_counter_app/PROJECT_STATUS.md

 - Implemented food entry controllers for CRUD operations
 - Added routes for all API endpoints
 - Set up authentication middleware for protected routes
+- **Database Connection**: Set up MongoDB connection with proper error handling
+- **Validation**: Added input validation using express-validator for all food entry endpoints

 ## Next Steps

 ### Frontend
-1. **API Integration**: Switch from using localStorage to calling the backend API
+1. **Test API Integration**: Thoroughly test the API integration with the backend
-   - Update the useFoodEntries hook to use the API service by default when authenticated
-   - Test the integration thoroughly to ensure data consistency

-2. **Improve Form Validation**: Add more robust validation to the food entry and user forms
+   - Ensure data flows correctly between frontend and backend
-   - Implement proper error handling and display
+   - Add proper error handling for API failures

-3. **Enhanced Analytics**: Add more analytics features to the dashboard
+2. **Enhanced Analytics**: Add more analytics features to the dashboard
    - Create visualizations for nutritional breakdown
    - Add trends over time

-4. **Mobile Responsiveness**: Test and improve the responsive design
+3. **Mobile Responsiveness**: Test and improve the responsive design
    - Ensure all components work well on smaller screens

 ### Backend
-1. **Database Connection**: Set up MongoDB connection
-   - Add proper error handling for database operations
-   - Implement retry logic for connection failures

-2. **Validation**: Add input validation using express-validator
-   - Validate all request parameters and body data

-3. **Testing**: Create unit and integration tests
+1. **Testing**: Create unit and integration tests
    - Test all API endpoints
    - Mock database for testing

-4. **Documentation**: Create API documentation
+2. **Documentation**: Create API documentation
    - Document all endpoints with example requests and responses
    - Use Swagger or similar tool for interactive documentation

-5. **Deployment**: Prepare for production deployment
+3. **Deployment**: Prepare for production deployment
    - Set up proper environment configuration
    - Create deployment scripts

 ## Known Issues
-- Authentication system is not yet fully integrated with the backend
+- Authentication system needs further testing with the backend integration
-- Form validation is minimal
-- No proper error handling for API failures
+- No proper error handling for all API failures
-- Frontend still uses mock data from localStorage
+- Need to test with real MongoDB instance

 ## Future Enhancements
 - Voice input for food entries